nikolayvoronchikhin/jetport-local/README.md

         vagrant reload --provision
 ```

-Now there will exist a directory two levels up from jetport-local
+There should now be a directory two levels up from jetport-local
-with the following name: `../../cloud/jetport`

-It is a shared directory with the VM.
-This is the corresponding location on your VM: `/home/USER/projects/cloud/jetport`.
+with the name `../../cloud/jetport`.
+It is a shared directory with
+the VM.
+The corresponding location on your VM is
+`/home/USER/projects/cloud/jetport`.

+*(This is only possible because `DEV_MODE` is set to 1.
+Make
+sure to keep your `DEV_MODE` to 1 from here on out.
+Otherwise, the
+shared folder functionality will not remain.)*

 You can `su USER` and password defaults to `jetport.123`.
-From there you can run
+From there
-tox or other commands against the project.
-And all changes from inside the VM or on host
+you can run tox or other commands against the project.
+And all changes
-machine will be reflected in both directions.
+from inside the VM or on host machine will be reflected in both directions.

 Observe your local machine.
-The `jetport` directory within the clone of jetport-local
+The `jetport` directory within
-initially had nothing inside; it should now have the entire jetport backend project.
+the clone of jetport-local initially had nothing inside; it should now
+have the entire Jetport backend project.

 Congratulations!